December 20, 2022

 Time to First Byte represents how much it takes for the server to respond to the HTTP request sent by the user's browser.
 This is the first step in the content delivery process that marks the point in time when the web server starts sending the requested content.

 TTFB is a benchmark of a well-configured application stack used on server infrastructure.
-This makes choosing quality hosting of utmost importance.
+This makes choosing quality WordPress hosting of utmost importance.

 Make sure your web server is properly configured to accommodate the amount of traffic your WordPress website receives on a daily basis.
 Be mindful of your server memory when deciding what number of processes can your web server create and how many requests each can handle.